yehorscode/RssTUI/README.md

 ## Linux! (tested, works 100%)

 The app was written on Linux Mint.
-Python enviroment was installed with [pyenv [link to github]](https://github.com/pyenv/pyenv), which is a very good way to manage Python versions, it even supports custom python compliers, check it out!!!
+Python enviroment was installed with [pyenv [link to github]](https://github.com/pyenv/pyenv), which is a very good way to manage Python versions, it even supports custom python compilers, check it out!!!

 Alright Here is how:
 First clone the repo onto your computer